Queensland Beef Processing Strategy

 Priority 3: Building and retaining a skilled workforce

-The beef processing industry is supported with recruitment and retention of skilled staff through representation on the Meat Processing Skills and Training Industry Reference Group, which provides the ability for industry to be engaged to inform and align Queensland Government training and skills priorities and initiatives in relation to vocational education and training (VET) and VET pathways.
+Through representation on the Meat Processing Skills and Training Industry Reference Group, industry is engaged to inform and align Queensland Government training and skills priorities and initiatives in relation to vocational education and training (VET) and VET pathways.

 Funding contributions towards the cost of training and assessment services are available for eligible Queensland apprentices and trainees under the User Choice program.
 The following link provides a list of current qualifications and subsidies available under the User Choice Program, including details of apprenticeships and traineeships for the meat processing industry: Qualifications List.